dh-js/print-on-demand-automation-node-app/README.md

 - **Pinterest Endpoint**: The application has a Pinterest endpoint, which is handled by the `pinterestEndpoint.js` file.

+- **Midjourney Images Endpoint**: The application has an endpoint for handling midjourney images, which is handled by the `midjourneyImagesEndpoint.js` file.

 - **User Interface**: The application provides a simple user interface in the browser using Handlebars.
 After each operation is completed, a success message is displayed on the page.

 ## Running the App